Star Trek: Of Gods and Men: Plot

-In 2305, a mysterious man appears at a run-down outpost demanding the location of Captain James T. Kirk, only to find out that he was presumed dead saving the USS Enterprise-B 12 years earlier.
-Angrily declaring he "didn't wait 40 years to be cheated", the man overloads the outpost's systems, destroying it.

-Meanwhile, Captain Nyota Uhura attends the dedication of a new U.S.S.
-Enterprise (NCC-1701-M), a replica of the original 1701 commanded by Captain Kirk's nephew Peter.
-There she meets with Captains Pavel Chekov, head of Starfleet Security, and John Harriman, captain of the USS Enterprise-B.

-After receiving a distress call they set a course to M-622, the planet housing the Guardian of Forever.
-Uhura, Chekov, and Harriman beam down to the planet's surface where they meet the mysterious man from the outpost, revealed to be Charlie Evans.
-Imprisoned for four decades and embittered by Kirk's decision to turn him over to the Thasians, he decides to use the Guardian to erase Kirk from history, by killing his mother before he was born.

-His action changes the timeline beyond measure.
-The galaxy is governed by the Galactic Order.
-Ruled by a mysterious being known only as "Curate Prime" it's a militaristic state including Klingons, Romulans, and Orions in their ranks.
-Harriman is a brutal mass murderer commanding this timeline's analog to the Enterprise, the G.S.S.
-Conqueror.
-He captures Chekov (under the nom de guerre "Kittrick") and his shape-shifting companion Ragnar, who lead a movement of freedom fighters against the Galactic Order.
-Harriman orders them taken to the brig, and sets a course for Vulcan, which has declared neutrality.
+Receiving a distress call Captain Nyota Uhura, Captain Kirk's nephew, Peter, Captain Pavel Chekov and USS Enterprise-B captain John Harriman land on the Guardian of Forever's planet, where Charlie Evans uses the Guardian to erase Kirk from history, changing the timeline drastically where the galaxy becomes a militaristic state headed by "Curate Prime" and Harriman is the mass murderer commander of the G.S.S.
+Conqueror who captures Chekov (under the nom de guerre "Kittrick") and his companion, the shape-shifter resistance leader, Ragnar.

 On Vulcan, Uhura is married to Stonn and has several children.
 Upon learning of the Conquerors arrival, the Vulcans begin to evacuate.
-Harriman unleashes an "Omega device" and destroys the entire planet.
+Harriman destroys the planet.

 Uhura and her friend Tuvok are captured by the Conqueror and put in the brig with Kittrick and Ragnar.
 With Tuvok's help, Uhura recovers memories of the old timeline, and convinces Kittrick and Ragnar to help them take the ship back to the Guardian to restore the timeline.
 Harriman is taken prisoner and transported to the surface with Kittrick and Uhura, where they encounter Charlie Evans who realized it was a mistake to remove Kirk from the timeline.
 He restores the three's memories while keeping the memories of the altered timeline as well.

 Back on the ship Koval, the Conquerors Klingon first officer, orders their executions, believing Harriman to have turned traitor.
 As Commander Garan and his security officers take them to Curate Prime one of them shoots his comrade, revealing himself to be Ragnar.